hpyproject/hpy/docs/api.rst

 directory in which to find ``hpy.h``.

 We can now build the extension by running ``python setup.py build_ext -i``.
-On CPython, it will target the `CPython ABI`_ by default, so you will end up with a file named e.g. ``simple.cpython-37m-x86_64-linux-gnu.so`` which can be imported directly on CPython with no dependency on HPy.
+On CPython, it will target the :term:`CPython ABI` by default, so you will end up with a file named e.g. ``simple.cpython-37m-x86_64-linux-gnu.so`` which can be imported directly on CPython with no dependency on HPy.